-9 Ways to Make the Holidays Special When Money is Tight
+9 Ways to Celebrate Christmas When Money is Tight

 The holidays can be a magical time of the year, but all the extra expenses without extra money coming in can also bring on a lot of stress.
-Since 2020 has been a year like no other, we could all use some ideas on how to celebrate Christmas inexpensively.
+Since 2020 has been a year like no other, we could all use some ways to celebrate Christmas inexpensively.

 Let’s not forget, the magic of the holiday season doesn’t come from your paycheck.
 There are so many great ways to create special and lasting holiday memories on a budget.
-Ahead, are nine ways we love:
+Ahead, are nine ways to celebrate Christmas that we love:

 Get to your local craft store.